bwburnsides/homebrew-6502/readme.md

 The system will be capable of render TBD number of sprites, which are configured to use one of the bitmap images and colored with one of the color palettes.

-Besides VGA control registers and the sprite table, the total VRAM used by the system will be 44 KB.
+Besides VGA control registers and the sprite table, the total VRAM used by the system will be **44 KB**.
 It will be accessible in 8 KB blocks, of which two can be mapped into the system memory map at a time.

 - 128 x 128 tile map with 2 bytes per tile to specify the bitmap and tile, for a total of **32 KB**.
 - 256x color palettes, each containing 16x 1 byte entries that represent 3 bits of red depth, 3 bits of green depth, and 2 bits of blue depth.
 A total of **4 KB** used.